hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

-{% include banner_ad.html %}

 The down jackets we have selected have a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
 We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
 The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.
-If you are planning a trip to a place which is very humid and moisture I would recommend you to buy a synthetic insulated jacket rather than a down jacket.
-For example, I was wearing the <a href="http://amzn.to/2f1dvQh" target="_blank" rel="nofollow">
-Mountain Equipment Fitzroy Jacket</a> - insulated with Primaloft GOLD - on my packrafting trip in the <a href="http://www.hikeventures.com/Packrafting-River-Dee-Scotland-1/">Scottish Highlands</a>.
-This jacket also keeps you warm when it's wet and weights 645 grams.
+Some people also prefer synthetic insulation rather than down.
+However, keep in mind that synthetic insulation is more bulcky and offers less insulation than down.

 <hr>

-<h1> The best down jackets of 2016</h1>
+<h1> The best down jackets of 2016 - 2017</h1>

 <div class="table-responsive">